Guille-ux/guille-ux/README.md

 ## Hi there 👋
-Hello, my name is Guille and i know
+Hello, my name is Guille

-- C
-- JavaScript
-- Python
-- Assembly (Nasm)
-- HTML
-- CSS

 ### Actual Work
 - LLM (from scratch, the neural networks too)